kaiewiggins/kaiewiggins.github.io/_posts/2018-03-21-Do-you-offer-review-copies.md

 **If you would like to review one of my books, please [email](mailto:kaiewrites@gmail.com) the details of your blog or other online presence and the book and format you are requesting.**

-I use [BookSprout](https://booksprout.co/author/2405/k-a-wiggins) and [StoryOrigin]() to coordinate pre-release ARCs, and you can also just follow me on those sites to get an automatic notification whenever a new review edition is available.
+I use [BookSprout](https://booksprout.co/author/2405/k-a-wiggins) and [StoryOrigin](https://storyoriginapp.com/reviewcopies/718a8197-85d7-4a32-be00-6614876ffc20) to coordinate pre-release ARCs when a new book is coming out, and you can also just follow me on those sites to get an automatic notification whenever a new review edition is available.

 Unfortunately, I do have limits on my marketing budget and I also have to screen for book pirates, but do feel free to get in touch even if you're a smaller/newbie/international reviewer—I want to support those starting out, too!